-Home » About Rous County Council » About us » Reconciliation Action Plan
+Home » About Rous County Council » Strategic plans » Reconciliation Action Plan

 RAPs are practical plans of action built on relationships, respect and opportunities.
 RAPs create social change and economic opportunities for Aboriginal and Torres Strait Islander people.